-Additional costs | A £25 annual cost will be charged for additional materials and specialist equipment used for AS and A Level.
+Additional costs | A £50 annual cost will be charged for additional materials and specialist equipment used for AS and A Level.
 Annual day trips to visit galleries, exhibitions and events are arranged by the department and attendance is encouraged, these cost approximately £30.
-International study tours are usually offered biannually, and these vary in price depending on the destination.
-Prices are usually between £1000-£1900; places are limited and it is not compulsory.
+Art and Photography international study tours are usually offered biannually, and these vary in price depending on the destination.
+Prices are usually between £1000 (non-european) and £1900 (european); places are limited and it is not compulsory.